Business Management Guide

 • Completing and submitting a Cash Collection Point application and an Application for Payment Card Merchants at least 90 days before the expected target date to begin processing payment cards.

-• Reporting any proposed changes to the department’s approved business plan as well as changes in the way that payment cards are processed by completing a new Application for Payment Card Merchants and submitted it to Student Business Services.
+• Reporting any proposed changes to the department’s approved business plan as well as changes in the way that payment cards are processed by completing a new Application for Payment Card Merchants and submitted it to the Office of Student Finance.

-• Notifying Student Business Services whenever a terminal or web access is added to ensure that vulnerability scanning is done on all departmental payment card computing devices.
+• Notifying the Office of Student Finance whenever a terminal or web access is added to ensure that vulnerability scanning is done on all departmental payment card computing devices.

 • Completing a PCI Self Assessment Questionnaire on an annual basis.